 PhillyCAM is people powered media including a community media center, TV station and FM Radio Statio.
-Listen here to my interview and hear some smokin' hot tunes with Monnette Sudler, Joilet Harris and the RetroLove band.
+Listen here to my interview (which starts around 10 minutes in) and hear some smokin' hot tunes with Monnette Sudler, Joilet Harris and the RetroLove band.

 In other exceptional news, my poem Fire was chosen as the winner of the Philadelphia Writers' Conference Spring Forward poetry contest!
 This garners me a partial scholarship to the conference, a slot as a featured reader and some much needed inspiration for some new poetry after RetroLove.
 You can read more about the award and the conference here.
 All of which goes to prove that sometimes you can master something really scary...by writing about it.